-- You can use the Photo Loader application that comes bundled with the camera to easily save the images in the HTML file to a computer.
-See the documentation that comes with Photo Loader for details. - Before using the CompactFlash card again (after storing its images on other media), delete all its current files or reformat the card. - In the case of Type1 and Type3, Slide Show displays 1024 x 768 size images in the same size as 2048 x 1536 images. - The index screen uses the contents of the Preview Folder (page E-107).
-Images copied from another digital camera or a computer may not have preview images, and so they do not appear in the index screen.
-If this happens, scroll through the images on the monitor screen until the copied images appear.
-At this time, the camera automatically generates a preview image, which will now appear on the Card Browser index screen.
+- You can use the Photo Loader application to easily save the images in the HTML file to a computer.
+See the documentation that comes with Photo Loader for details. - Before using the CompactFlash card again (after storing its images on other media), delete all its current files or reformat the card.

 Symptom Probable Cause Action ly No power Batteries not loaded correctly.
 Dead batteries Wrong AC adaptor Correctly load batteries (page E-38).
 Replace all four batteries with a set of new ones (page E-38).
 Use only recommended AC adaptor .
 Power Supply Sudden power failure Auto Power Off Low battery power Use of manganese batteries.
 Turn power back on.
 Replace all four batteries with a set of new ones (page E-38).
-Replace manganese batteries with alkaline, lithium or Ni-MH batteries. indicator on LCD Batteries are about to go dead.
-Replace all four batteries with a set of new ones (page E-38). ing No recording when shutter button is pressed The POWER/Function switch is aligned with PLAY.
+Replace manganese batteries with alkaline, lithium or Ni-MH batteries. " Indicator on LCD Batteries are about to go dead.
+Replace all four batteries with a set of new ones (page E-38).
+Recording J No recording when shutter button is pressed Function Switch set to PLAY.
 Flash unit is charging.
 The message "MEMORY FULL" is on the monitor screen.
 Insufficient memory card capacity or no memory card loaded in camera.
-Align the POWER/Function switch with REC.
+Set Function Switch to REC.
 Wait until flash unit charging is finished.
 Delete images you no longer need from camera memory.
 Load a memory card.
 Recording Auto Focus cannot focus the image.
 Lens is dirty.
 The object you want to focus is not in the focus frame.
 Conditions make it impossible to obtain proper focus.
 Camera is unsteady or shaking.
 Clean off the lens.
 Aim the camera so the object you want to focus is in inside the focus frame.
 Switch to the Manual Mode and focus manually.
 Use a tripod to steady the camera.